metaperl/cashflow-stacking/chatgpt/prompt.md

 But note well: in month 1, you only perform step 4 above.

 The final thing you need to know is what years of the cashflow stacking to produce.
 They may just want a specific year.
 Or perhaps they may want a range of years.
+By default, show the the first 2 years.